GavinMendelGleason/blog/entries/graphql_in_fourteen_days.md

-Given our focus on content management and delivery, it might seem strange then that it took us so long to start trying to position TerminusDB as an ideal platform for headless CMSs.
-It took our community proding us into it, but we're taking the plunge.
+Given our focus on content management and delivery, it might seem strange then that it took us so long to start trying to position TerminusDB as an ideal platform for headless CMSes.
+It took our community prodding us into it, but we're taking the plunge.

 To be a content platform it helps if you can plug in to existing data ecosystems.
 And this has been a point of friction for TerminusDB.